Last updated 11/11/2019

-Marijuana, whether you spell it "marihuana," as Alabama law does, or call it pot, weed, grass, ganja, Mary Jane, chronic, or anything else, is a common, yet controversial drug.
-Marijuana law is currently going through a great deal of change throughout the country.
-Colorado and Washington state have legalized the use of recreational marijuana.
-Over 23 states have legalized medical marijuana, and this number continues to grow.
-Also, 18 states, including Alabama’s neighbor Mississippi, have decriminalized the first-time possession of small amounts of marijuana for personal use.
-Generally, in these states you can still get a ticket and have to pay a fine if caught with a small amount of marijuana, but jail time isn’t possible.
+Marijuana, whether you spell it "marihuana," as Alabama law does, or call it cannabis, pot, weed, grass, ganja, Mary Jane, chronic, or anything else, is a common, yet controversial drug.
+Marijuana law is currently going through a great deal of change throughout the country, with more and more states legalizing recreational and/or medical marijuana use every year.

-Alabama has essentially none of these legalization or decriminalization laws.
-Therefore, almost all forms of marijuana possession, sale, or trafficking in Alabama is illegal.
+Today, almost all forms of marijuana possession, sale, or trafficking in Alabama is illegal.
 The only legal form of marijuana in Alabama is CBD or cannabidiol, which is a compound in cannabis that has medical effects without the THC to get you high.
-Patients with debilitating epileptic conditions can use CBD as part of state-sponsored clinical trial at the University of Alabama in Birmingham.
-Alabama legislators authorized this study on CBD in Senate Bill 174 in 2014.

 The table below outlines Alabama’s main marijuana laws.